 Certainly, the tragedy of 1958 and the years that followed in China was an extreme event in the history of de-agriculturalization.
 But it reveals how little was known about the effects of the speed of labor transfer at that time, even after the publication of Lewis's 1954 paper as well as the papers of many other early development economists.
 Even today, more than 50 years after the tragedy, we still lack a scientific analysis of the transfer's speed.
-There are still events of shortage in food supplies that can be connected with the "excessive" speed of de-agriculturalization, and resulting food price increases that often lead to economy-wide inflations.
-Therefore, to commemorate the 60th anniversary of the publication of Lewis's groundbreaking 1954 paper, we should endeavor to advance Lewis's research a stage further to deepen our understanding of the
+All over the developing world, there are still events of shortage in food supplies that can be connected with the "excessive" speed of de-agriculturalization, and